Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Elastic Functional Data Analysis of Persistence Landscapes

-where $\alpha=2$ (when blue point cloud is derived from the red).
-If $\alpha \in (0,1)$, the triangular functions will be shifted to the left along the domain and will be shorter relative to $\alpha = 1$.
-If $\alpha>1$, the functions will be shifted to the right and taller relative to $\alpha = 1$ (as seen in Figure \ref{points2landscapes}(f)).
+where $\alpha=2$ (when blue point cloud is derived from red).
+If $\alpha<1$, the triangular function will be shifted to the left along the domain and will be shorter relative to $\alpha = 1$; if $\alpha>1$, the function will be shifted to the right and taller.

-In this example, we see that \emph{when topological noise is due to scaling, alignment of peaks of the persistence landscapes will move points in a persistence diagram towards each other, and thus amplify the topological signal}.
-In other words, such topological noise manifests entirely through phase variation in the landscapes. \emph{A similar phenomenon occurs when points in a point cloud have been sampled non-uniformly with sampling variability} (see Section \ref{sec:sim2}, Figure \ref{pcaEg}).
+In this example based on the circle, we are able to explicitly link topological noise to a single parameter, the radius $t$ of the circle, which governs the magnitude of both scale and geometric configuration of points.
+In essence, \emph{when topological noise is due to scaling, alignment of peaks of the persistence landscapes will move points in a persistence diagram toward each other, and thus amplify the topological signal}.
+In other words, such topological noise manifests entirely through phase variation in the landscapes.
+In higher dimensions, it is not possible in general to carry out this program since the restriction of the metric on $\mathbb R^d$ induced by the embedding of the manifold $M$ is more complicated.
+Nevertheless, we demonstrate through numerical examples in Section \ref{sec:simulations} and Appendices A and B in the supplement that alignment of persistence landscapes acts as a denoising mechanism for the corresponding diagrams, even when topological noise is not only due to scaling.